2155 Beyer Blvd., San Diego, CA 92154

 Hours: sunrise – sunset, daily

-Public vehicle access and restrooms are available from sunrise to sunset.
-Staging area and Finney Overlook gates open 30 minutes after sunrise and close 30 minutes before sunset.
+Public vehicle access and restrooms are available from 8 am to 5 pm, daily.
 No public vehicle access or restroom availability on December 25.

 Otay Valley Regional Park (OVRP) is a multi-jurisdictional planning effort by the County of San Diego and the cities of San Diego and Chula Vista.
 In 1990, the jurisdictions entered into a Joint Exercise of Powers Agreement for coordinated planning, acquisition, and design for OVRP.
 The agreement established a three-member Policy Committee of elected officials and a 30-member Citizens Advisory Committee.
 A calendar of the commiittees' meetings is found at the bottom of this page.